kragleh/pterotunnel/README.md

 # PteroTunnel
 An nginx manager built using [Next.js](https://nextjs.org/) & [Tailwind CSS](https://tailwindcss.com/) that lets you easily reverse proxy your [Pterodactyl Panel](https://pterodactyl.io/) servers.

+# ATTENTION!
+This repository is for developement purposes only, you SHOULD NOT run this in any way without being ok with dataloss!

 ## Getting Started
 This project is in its early stages and shouldnt be used in production!